-- 1. Divide the cracked grains among 2 of the muslin bags (about 1⁄2 pound per bag) and add them to your brew kettle along with up to 2 gallons of cold water (keep enough head space to avoid boil-overs).
-Heat slowly. - 2.
-Steep the grains in hot water (about $145^{\circ} 160^{\circ}F$) to extract flavor and color do not allow to boil.
-After about 30 minutes, remove the grain bags and then bring the water to a boil. - 3.
-Remove the pot from the heat and add the can and bags of malt extract.
+- 1. Divide the cracked grains among 3 of the muslin bags (about 1⁄2 pound per bag) and add them to your brew kettle along with up to 2.5 gallons of cold water (keep enough head space to avoid boil-overs).
+Heat slowly. - Steep the grains in hot water (about 145° 160°F) to extract flavor and color do not allow to boil.
+After about 30 minutes, remove the grain bags and then bring the water to a boil. - Remove the pot from the heat and add the cans of malt extract.
 Keep the kettle off the burner and stir until the malt extract is completely dissolved. - 4.
 Put the pot back on the burner and bring it to a boil.
-Once boiling commences, place the bittering hops into a muslin bag (no more than 1 oz per bag), add them to the pot, and set your timer to boil for 1 hour.
-Keep an eye on the pot to avoid boil-overs. - 5.
-After 45 minutes of boiling, add 1⁄2 teaspoon of Irish Moss, or 1 Whirlfloc tablet, to help clarify your beer (optional). - 6.
-After 50 minutes of boiling, add the flavoring hops (in a muslin bag). - 7.
-After 60 minutes of boiling, turn off the heat and add the finishing hops (in a muslin bag).
+Once boiling commences, place the bittering hops into muslin bags (no more than 1 oz per bag), add them to the pot, and set your timer to boil for 1 hour.
+Keep an eye on the pot to avoid boil-overs. - After 40 minutes of boiling, add the flavoring hops (in a muslin bag). - After 45 minutes of boiling, add 1⁄2 teaspoon of Irish Moss, or 1 Whirlfloc tablet, to help clarify your beer (optional). - After 50 minutes of boiling, add the flavoring hops (in a muslin bag). - After 60 minutes of boiling, turn off the heat and add the finishing hops (in a muslin bag).
 Put a lid on your pot and cool it in an ice bath (use your sink) for about 30 minutes.
-Remove the hop bags from the kettle. - 8.
-Pour 11⁄2 gallons of cold water into your sanitized fermenter, add the cooled wort (the stuff in your pot), and top up with additional water to 5 gallons.
-Aerate the wort with vigorous stirring, rocking the fermenter, etc. - 9.
+Remove the hop bags from the kettle. - Pour 11⁄2 gallons of cold water into your sanitized fermenter, add the cooled wort (the stuff in your pot), and top up with additional water to 5 gallons.
+Aerate the wort with vigorous stirring, rocking the fermenter, etc. - 10.
 Make sure the wort is below 80°F before adding yeast.
 Take a hydrometer reading if desired.
-Add the yeast. - 10.Store the fermenter where the temperature will be a fairly constant $65^{\circ} 70^{\circ}F$.
-Active fermentation may take only a few days, or it can last up to 2 weeks.
+Add the yeast. - 11.
+Store the fermenter where the temperature will be a fairly constant $65^{\circ} 70^{\circ}$ F. Active fermentation may take only a few days, or it can last up to 2 weeks.
 A hydrometer reading is a great way to determine when the fermentation is done.
-Keep the beer in the primary fermenter until active fermentation is complete (no signs of active fermentation for the last 2 to 3 days). - 11.
+Keep the beer in the primary fermenter until active fermentation is complete (no signs of active fermentation for the last 2 to 3 days). - 12.
+After 10 days of fermentation, add 2 oz of Azacca hop pellets for 5 days of Dry Hop. - 13.
 When ready to bottle, siphon the beer into your sanitized bottling bucket, leaving sediment behind.
 Boil the priming sugar in 1-2 cups of water for a few minutes, gently stir into the beer, and bottle as usual.